-Valentine’s Day is right around the corner.
+Whether it’s Valentine’s Day or not, it seems love is always right around the corner.
 We’re seeing ads for the perfect gift for our sweetie, both online, in our inboxes, and on the television.
 And while gifts are great (I never turn one down) it takes more than a pretty box with something special inside to keep our relationships going strong.
 In order to keep a relationship growing – or to improve a relationship that’s withering – you must continue to date your spouse.

 Reminders are good

-Every couple needs to remember why they got together in the first place.
+Every couple needs to remember why they got together in the first place. and a date with your spouse is a great way to do this.
 It’s too easy after some years go by to get into a rut.
 You’re used to each other now.
 You’ve seen each other at your worst.
 You’ve seen them sick, grumpy, and looking awful.
 Some days they don’t even resemble the person you used to get all dressed up for.

 That’s exactly why a reminder is a good thing.
 Time and familiarity don’t have to make those special dates a mere memory.
 Make plans to do something special – or at least something that’s not the same old ordinary thing – and remind yourself what you saw in each other in the first place.

 It’s the two of you against the world

 It’s easy to spend so much time focusing on other people that you end up taking your spouse for granted.
 After all, you figure they’re committed and will always be there so there’s no reason to worry about anything, right?